Meghana430/Time-Series-Forecasting--ARIMA-Models/README.md

 # Time-Series-Forecasting--ARIMA-Models

-Using R programming to forecast COVID-19 Cases for the state of Connecticut
+Using R programming to forecast COVID-19 Cases for the state of Connecticut, USA

 The purpose of this poroject is to learn ARIMA models and then apply that knowledge to forecast Covid cases.